Tuesday, January 20, 2026

 Made for all skin types, especially those that are sensitive, this facial sunscreen features sustainably sourced ingredients like sea algae, sunflower, and tamanu oil.
 Vegan and cruelty-free, this skin savior is free from synthetic fragrances, too.
 (Follow a day in the sun with the Kypris Cerulean Soothing Hydration Recovery Mask.)

 In addition to protecting your skin from the sun’s harmful rays, this cream also works to even skin tones and prevent discoloration.
-Featuring vitamin C, hyaluronic acid, shea butter, and jojoba and almond oils, you can nourish, hydrate, plump, and protect your skin all at once.
+Featuring vitamin C, hyaluronic acid, shea butter, jojoba, and almond oils, you can nourish, hydrate, plump, and protect your skin all at once.

 ilia